Dreyfus affair: Social consequences

-Socially antisemitism was prominent.
+Socially, antisemitism was prominent.
 Existing prior to the Dreyfus affair, it had expressed itself during the Boulangisme affair and the Panama scandals but was limited to an intellectual elite.
 The Dreyfus affair spread hatred of Jews through all strata of society, a movement that certainly began with the success of Jewish France by Édouard Drumont in 1886.
 It was then greatly amplified by various legal episodes and press campaigns for nearly fifteen years.
 Antisemitism was from then on official and was espoused in numerous settings including the working classes.
 Candidates for the legislative elections took advantage of antisemitism as a watchword in parliamentary elections.
 This antisemitism was reinforced by the crisis of the separation of church and state in 1905, which probably led to its height in France.
 Antisemitic actions were permitted on the advent of the Vichy regime, which allowed free and unrestrained expression of racial hatred.

 Another social consequence was the enhanced role of the press.
 For the first time it exerted an important influence on French political life.
 It was possible to speak of a fourth estate since it could act the part of all state organs.
 Especially as the high editorial quality of the press was mainly derived from the work of writers and novelists who used newspapers as a revolutionary way of expression.
 The power of the press certainly brought politicians to action, an example of which was Mercier, who appeared to have pushed at the Dreyfus trial in 1894 to please La Libre Parole who attacked ferociously.
 This being said the role of the press was limited by the size of circulation, influential in Paris but to a lesser extent nationwide.
 The entire run of the national press appeared to revolve around four and a half million copies whose real influence was relatively strong.
-There was also assistance through the publication in 1899 of a specific newspaper intended to coordinate the fight (in the dreyfusist camp), with the People's Daily of Sébastien Faure.
+There was also assistance through the publication in 1899 of a specific newspaper intended to coordinate the fight (in the dreyfusard camp), with the People's Daily of Sébastien Faure.